Check out the new 2025 Lives of the Saints Calendar - Now shipping!

 Early Life and Education

 Born in 349 AD in Antioch, John came from a wealthy family.
 He received a classical Greek education, studying under the famous pagan rhetorician Libanius.
 Deeply moved by the Christian faith, John eventually chose a life dedicated to God over a promising secular career.
+His dedication is commemorated in various Orthodox institutions, including the Saint John Chrysostomos Greek Orthodox Monastery.

 02